 What medical conditions are included?

-The approved medical conditions for which low-THC cannabis may be prescribed are: amyotrophic lateral sclerosis (ALS), autism, epilepsy, incurable neurodegenerative diseases, multiple sclerosis, seizure disorder, spasticity, and terminal cancer.
-Effective September 1, 2021, PSTD and cancer will be added as qualifying conditions.
+The approved medical conditions for which low-THC cannabis may be prescribed are: amyotrophic lateral sclerosis (ALS), autism, epilepsy, incurable neurodegenerative diseases, multiple sclerosis, seizure disorder, spasticity, PTSD, and cancer.
+Starting on September 1, 2025, patients can also qualify if they have chronic pain (continuous or intermittent severe pain lasting more than 90 days), traumatic brain injury, Chohn’s disease, terminal diseases, or if they are admitted to hospice care.

 What protections do patients have?

-Individuals who receive a prescription would be protected from the application of criminal law for having marijuana in their possession, if it meets the definition of low-THC cannabis.
+Individuals who receive a prescription are protected from the application of criminal law for having marijuana in their possession, if it meets the definition of low-THC cannabis.

 How much medical marijuana can patients possess?